5 TIPS FOR THE INTROVERT MOTHER WHO CRAVES QUIET AMIDST CHAOS

 I don’t spend a long time in there, unless the kids are still happy and occupied (I always keep a watchful ear and eye out for them of course), but it’s long enough silence and calm to gather myself again.
 The children know that my room is out of bounds when they have friends over so my space doesn’t get invaded with games of hide and seek like the rest of the house.

 BALANCING THE NEEDS OF MY KIDS VS MY NEEDS AS AN INTROVERT

 Motherhood is a constant juggle.
-On top of that, being an introverted mother is a delicate balancing act and one that’s very easily tipped off balance.
+On top of that, being an introvert mother is a delicate balancing act and one that’s very easily tipped off balance.

 Don’t be hard on yourself, recognise when you need time and space and allow yourself to find it.
 You’ll be a better, more present and more calm parent for it and, in many cases, you’ll be teaching your children how to care for themselves alongside caring for others.